 Nex, a terrifying creature feared by the gods, and a dreaded servant of the ambiguously dark god Zaros, prefers humans in her army instead of the undead or demons.
 Despite her terrifying appearance, Nex is apparently a Good Boss.
 Torva, Pernix, and Virtus, her three best human soldiers in history, were noted to have died as mortals of old age, not in battle, and Nex honored their memory.

-X-COM in the titular series of games goes from a clandestine U.N.-backed organization (UFO Defense) to a self-sufficient paramilitary entity dedicated to preserving Earth's interests in space (Interceptor and Apocalypse) thanks to a tenacious penchant for reverse-engineering alien technology.
-Organizations outside X-COM, however, exhibit some Humans Are The Real Monsters with their wanton discrimination against androids and alien-human hybrids.
+In the titular series of games, the organization goes from a clandestine U.N.-backed organization (UFO Defense) to a self-sufficient paramilitary entity dedicated to preserving Earth's interests in space (Interceptor and Apocalypse) thanks to a tenacious penchant for reverse-engineering alien technology.
+Organizations outside X-COM, however, exhibit some Humans Are the Real Monsters with their wanton discrimination against androids and alien-human hybrids.

 The extremely racist Lord Garithos of Warcraft 3: The Frozen Throne holds this belief.
 He's a Jerk Ass toward his dwarven and elven allies, and is pretty much the reason that the Blood Elves break away from the Alliance.